Home > Special Education > Jesse J. Kaplan School

 - Specialized programs meet the unique needs of each student:

-- The Therapeutic Interdisciplinary Program (TIP) provides integrated therapies and education for students with severe and multiple disabilities.
-The program focuses on developing communication skills and improving or maintaining physical status.
-Speech, occupational and physical therapies are integrated into the classroom.
-An eye-gaze system is offered in each classroom along with a multitude of individualized adaptive equipment.
-This innovative approach ensures a comprehensive treatment program for students with complex educational and medical needs.
+- The Technological Exploration of Augmentative Communication via Movement and Structure (TEAMS) program provides integrative therapies and education through an interdisciplinary approach for students with severe and multiple disabilities.
+The program focuses on developing communication skills and improving or maintaining physical status (MOVE) through learning centers which include fine motor, sensory, literacy, vision and vocational as appropriate.
+A variety of classroom-wide and individual devices are included.
+This innovative approach ensures a comprehensive instructional plan for students with complex educational and medical needs.

 - The Social Communication Program focuses on communication, social behavior, self-regulation and academics.
 A rich, visually-supported environment ensures maximum independence for each student.

-- The Kaplan Career Development Center (KCDC) is a community-based vocational program designed to prepare students for the transition from school to adult life.
+- The Kaplan Community Development Center (KCDC) is a community-based vocational program designed to prepare students for the transition from school to adult life.
 Students work on mastering a variety of vocational, social and communication skills to allow them to function as responsible, contributing workers in the community.
-An academic program is balanced with activities of daily living, work and community skills.
-Assistance is provided to families for transition to adult services.
+An academic program is balanced with activities of daily living, work, and community skills.
+Assistance is provided to families for the transition to adult services.

 Students ages 5-21 with autism, developmental disabilities, medical fragility and/or multiple disabilities who require a center-based program.
 All Kaplan students are alternately assessed.